L4852/cinterpret/README.md

 # cinterpret
- A basic programming language written in C, work in progress.
+ A basic interpreted programming language written in C, work in progress.